 David’s Top Three Gardening Jobs by Month

-There are loads of calendars out there that contain endless lists of gardening jobs that need to be done every month, it can become quite overwhelming.
+There are lots of calendars out there that contain endless lists of gardening jobs that need to be done every month.
+And I know how overwhelming it can be.

-I’ve narrowed it down to just the top three most important gardening jobs for each month to help your garden continuously thrive throughout the year.
-It’s up to you how you do these jobs, you could easily do all three in one day and spend the rest of the month enjoying your garden.
+That’s why I’ve narrowed it down to the top three most important gardening jobs for each month.
+This will help your garden thrive throughout the year.
+It’s up to you how you do these jobs.
+You could do all three in one day and spend the rest of the month enjoying your garden.

 January’s cold frosts and bitter winds mean tender plants need extra protection.

-When it warms: Make sure to remove plant protection as soon as the temperatures start to rise.
+When it warms up: Make sure to remove plant protection as soon as the temperatures start to rise.
 Warm, damp air is a haven for rot and mould.

 Feed the Birds